voder-ai/create-fastify-ts/README.md

 # Fastify TypeScript Template

 A production-ready TypeScript + Fastify template for building REST APIs and microservices.
-The CLI scaffolds a minimal Fastify app that responds with a Hello World JSON payload on `GET /` and exposes a simple JSON health check on `GET /health` in the generated project, with security headers and structured logging configured by default.
+The CLI scaffolds a minimal Fastify app that responds with a Hello World JSON payload on `GET /`, exposes a simple JSON health check on `GET /health` in the generated project, and configures security headers and structured logging by default.

 ## Quick Start